wrongerror/BPFConductor/docs/desgin/arch.md

       user programs.
 Both built-in Rust programs and wasm programs are maintained by the Registry Manager.
     - **Image Manager**: The Image Manager is in charge of managing the images of user programs.
 It offers interfaces for pulling images of user programs and provides bytecode for the Program Manager to load.
-- **Exporter**: The Exporter is responsible for exporting metrics.
-It interacts with the HTTP Server to provide metrics for user programs.
-The Exporter calls the collector method of each user program to obtain metrics.

 ## Discussion